 The CDJ200NXS2 launched in 2016, and since then, it is on top of every list of the best DJ Media Players in the world.
 Even though it’s not the cheapest DJ player on the market, it’s easily one of the most valuable multi-player stations that money can buy.
 Furthermore, it’s laden with state-of-the-art technologies and bleeding-edge features that there’s no limit to what you can do with it, for as long as you take the time to tame its steep learning curve.

-Pioneer’s DJ Multi-Player CDJ2000NXS2 is considered as one of Pioneer’s finest mixing consoles up to date, and we’re here to explain at length why that is the case.
+The new CDJ3000 is considered one of Pioneer’s finest mixing consoles up to date.
 In this review, we aimed to cover the features Nexus 2 comes outfitted with, how good its design is, how great it sounds, and what are some of its most prominent advantages and drawbacks.
 Without any further ado, let’s dive straight into the review of this fantastic multi-player.

 Pioneer DJ Professional Multi-Player CDJ2000NXS2 Review